Creating Your Winter Survival Plan

 Don't let your New Year's Resolution be about staying fit, eating healthy and all of those things you didn't do over the fall and winter.

 Start now by developing a Winter Survival Plan, so during the New Year you can focus instead on achieving your goals of learning a new hobby, traveling to new destinations, or even volunteering for a worthy cause (all of which sound far more exciting than promising never to eat another cookie.)

 For those living in the Midwest, winter can be a challenging time to stay fit.
 The bitter cold temps, snow-covered sidewalks, and the holidays filled with all kinds of decadent food can make it difficult to make healthy choices.
-But, Shilagh Mirgain, PhD, UW Health psychologist, has a recommendation to help individuals stay on track.
+But, Shilagh Mirgain, PhD, a distinguished psychologist with UW Health's Department of Orthopedics and Rehabilitation, has a recommendation to help individuals stay on track.